zvjaceslavs/intshare/Operating_Systems/Linux/template_listening_tcp_port_discovery_and_monitoring/5.0/README.md

 # TCP port monitoring

+## Description

+## Overview The following template is utilizing Zabbix agent to discover TCP ports in listening state.
+Underneath the hood it will use the command: ``` ss --tcp --listening --numeric ``` This means the remote commands must be enabled.
+Or you need to convert it as an UserParameter.
+See discovery section for details.
+After that, it will use JavaScript preprocessing step to transform the output suitable for discovery.
+By default, the item will check port every 5 minutes.
+If the port is not reachable for 5 consecutive checks (25 minutes) it is a called a "Disaster".
+Explaining video: <https://www.youtube.com/watch?v=BwQwWXoGzGM> Cheers!

 ## Overview

 The following template is utilizing Zabbix agent to discover TCP ports in listening state.